Free Autumn Leaf Hurricane Shell

 Candle Making Project

 By Bob Sherman

 PLEASE NOTE! - Candle making can be dangerous if proper safety procedures are not followed.
 Please read these Safety Rules before attempting any candle making projects.

 This article assumes basic candle making skills.
-If you are new to candle

 Fill wax - For best results we need a hard, translucent wax.
 Mix enough of this formula to fill the mold.

 - 1 pound of 140 MP wax

 - 5% Micro 180 (8/10 of an ounce per pound of wax)